 New businesses will often not be profitable in their early stages and will require cash to keep going.
-The rate at which the cash is used by the business is referred to as the burn rate, it is a measure of negative cash flow, and is typically quoted as a monthly burn rate.
+The rate at which the cash is used by the business is referred to as the burn rate.
+The rate is a measure of negative cash flow, and is typically quoted as a monthly rate.

 Cash Burn Rate Calculation